 RAPID Overview

 RAPID is an orchestration layer for AI-assisted development.
-It manages the complexity of running AI coding tools inside containerized environments.
+It manages the complexity of running AI coding tools, providing magic defaults that work out of the box.

 The Problem